Skip To Main Content

 Email: calcorzij@bjace.org

-This course is offered for high school seniors.
-Students may begin the course prior to their 18th birthday, however, to take the National Registry Examination for EMT-B, the student must be at least 18 years old.
+This course is offered for high school seniors only.
+Students may begin the course and take the National Registry Examination for EMT certification prior to their 18th birthday; however, the student must be at least 18 years old and have their high school diploma to apply for state certification to practice.

-Further information regarding EMT-Basic requirements can be found at the National Registry of Emergency Medical Technicians, South Carolina EMS Educators Association, and the South Carolina Department of Health and Environmental Control.
+Further information regarding Emergency Medical Technician requirements can be found at the National Registry of Emergency Medical Technicians, South Carolina Department of Public Health; Division of EMS & Trauma, Lowcountry Regional EMS Council, or through the South Carolina EMS Association.